pouryany/HuangLabAssessment/readme.md

     ## [1] 113

-For 147 of the genes we have a consistent positive correlation Let's just work on these.
+For 113 of the genes, we have a consistent positive correlation.
+So, I will work on these for the rest of the analysis.
 We will also filter out the ones with correlations smaller than 0.4.

 ``` r
 mRNA.filtered <- mRNA.norm[prot.mRNA.fdr < 0.005 & prot.mRNA.cors > 0.4,]